Updated 1 month ago

 With 63 national parks and preserves spanning the U.S. and extended territories, there are plenty of places to explore.

-Thirty of the 50 states in the U.S. have a national park within its borders, including some with more than one.
+Thirty of the 50 states in the U.S. have a national park within their borders, including some with more than one.
 California ranks #1 for the most national parks, with nine, just ahead of Alaska, which has eight national parks.

 List of national parks (by state)